frconor-ebook/meditations/_posts/2025-07-09-st-teresa-benedicta-of-the-cross-edith-stein.md

 "In the book of Daniel, God did not prevent the three young men from being thrown into the furnace, but he protects them because the angel of the Lord goes down into it with them.
 This story is symbolic.

-"God does not spare us trials, but as he tells us in Psalm 91: 'I will be with him in trouble; I will rescue him and honor him.
+"God does not spare us trials, but as he tells us in Psalm 91 (verses 14-18): 'I will be with him in trouble; I will rescue him and honor him.
 With long life I will satisfy him, and show him my salvation'" (Robert Cardinal Sarah, *The Power of Silence*, Chapter V).

 There\'s a story told about Edith Stein, that when she was searching for truth, in her early life, she wandered into a Catholic church in \[Frankfurt\].
 She had never been inside a Catholic church before, but she wanted to see what it was like, what was there.